ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.hidden.md

 In this tutorial, you will learn:

 * How to create virtual data center (VDC) networks with Terraform,
-* How to create virtual machines on your create virtual data center networks with Terraform, and
+* How to create virtual machines on your virtual data center networks with Terraform, and
 * How to configure network address translation (NAT) and firewall (FW) rules on your virtual data center edge gateway with Terraform.

 The following diagram presents an overview of the solution to be deployed.